LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

         return event

-This class is the class of your processor.
-The most important part of processor is the process method.
-This method will be called when an event is passed to the processor.
+This class is the class of your Processor.
+The most important part of Processor is the process method.
+This method will be called when an event is passed to the Processor.
 As you can see, the default implementation of process method returns the event `return event`.
-Event must be always passed to the following component, another processor or sink.
+Event must be always passed to the following component, another Processor or Sink.

-If you wish to use your new processor in our case `EnrichProcessor` You will need to reference it in `self.build` method.
+If you wish to use your new Processor in our case `EnrichProcessor` You will need to reference it in `self.build` method.
 You can do that simply by adding it to `self.build` parameters.

 ::